devzeebo/jest-gwt/README.md

 # jest-gwt
 A small library to help Jest support given-when-then style testing without a bunch of overhead

+### 1.x Deprecation
+I used `@jest/globals` in `jest-gwt` in order to ensure the `test` and `expect` variables were imported properly, and that caused `jest@24.x` projects to be incompatible.
+The 1.x branch therefore has been reverted to require only `jest@24`, and has removed the usage of `@jest/globals`.
+Moving forward, the 2.x branch will have a peer dependency on `jest@26` and above.

 ## Usage